 An oar boat is a gear boat without the gear.
-Instead it has a light center mount frame.
+Instead it has a light center mount frame (though many times it is a little aft of center).
 Like an oar/paddle combo, the seat for an oar boat is usually a tractor seat or a slant board.
 An oar boat is usually light with just the rower and maybe a little bit of gear just for a day.
 These boats are nimble and great for rocky low volume runs.
 They are terrible in big water when they get knocked around by waves due to their lack of mass.

 Other Whitewater Craft

 Rafts are the standard whitewater craft for commercial whitewater trips.
 There are plenty of other types of boats used in whitewater.
 The most common are catarafts, motor rafts, dories, inflatable kayaks, and kayaks.